 Yet, without regulation, some companies may decide that while an ingredient list doesn’t include any primary animal products, the use of secondary or tertiary animal products fail to compromise their ability to market their product(s) as vegan.
 Maybe a so-called “vegan” lotion contains animal glycerine, or a bath soap is colored with red dye (which is often derived from crushed beetles).
-But anyone in the market for vegan merchandise, would likely be less-than-down for purchasing a product formulated in this manner.
-Further, they would probably feel grossly misled if they were duped into purchasing items that were marketed as something they are not.
-We know we would.
-(FYI, at Fleur & Bee, we don’t use any animal ingredients, animal byproducts, or animal derived ingredients.)
+But anyone in the market for vegan merchandise would feel grossly misled if they were duped into purchasing items that were marketed as something they are not.

 What Does It Mean for a Product to Be Cruelty-Free?